t3hmrman/t3hmrman/README.md

-## Hi, I'm vados 👋
+## Hi, I'm Victor 👋

-I am an expert yak shaver.
-There are yaks all over the stack, and I go wherever the yaks are.
-In no particular order I'm interested in:
+There are yaks all over the stack, and I go wherever the yaks are, with shears in hand.

-- Typescript (when I want to be productive)
-- Rust (when I want to be fast)
-- Haskell (when I want to be correct)
-- Kubernetes
-- Frontend "micro" frameworks (`lit-element`, `mithril`)
-- Component frameworks (`svelte`,`vue`, `react`)

 ### Products I'm working on